deckhouse/deckhouse/ee/modules/380-metallb/docs/USAGE.md

     value: frontend
 ```

-Check that service with type `LoadBalancer` is created in namespace `d8-ingress-nginx`.
+Check that service with the type `LoadBalancer` is created in the namespace `d8-ingress-nginx`.

 ```shell
 kubectl -n d8-ingress-nginx get svc main-load-balancer